blackwarriorxtn/blackwarriorxtn.github.io/aboutme.md

 I used to play some video games in my free time (i still play on weekends tho or when i feel like it XD) but now im more into playing hacking competitions (capture the flag)

 Currently playing with my Ctf Team <a class="Tsami" href="https://ctftime.org/team/75334">Tsami</a>

-but for the Music  :  I dig dark country, rock and Synthwave any other genre is welcome as well
+and for the Music  :  I dig dark country, rock and Synthwave but any other genre is welcome as well

 ## Skills  ?  :